lwu/veb-tree/README.md

 space used per node and "locality" of access.

-Since a lot of computer time can be spent accessing (looking up) data, we should seek to reduce this cost when possible, as faster programs means a smaller utility bill in CPU cycles and less actual energy expended to support the underlying hardware.
+Since a lot of computer time can be spent accessing (looking up) data, we should seek to reduce this cost when possible, as faster programs can mean a smaller utility bill in CPU cycles.
+These days, such bills add up for companies looking to scale and for data centers that host cloud-based applications.
+Given that data centers can use up quite a bit of physical space and energy, it makes sense to be mindful of the actual energy expended to support underlying hardware in the application "cloud".

 One way to do this is via "caching" with multi-level (hierarchical) "cache" data structures.
 However, it turns out that the size of this hardware or software cache can have an impact on both hardware cost